 Snow peeks out from atop the highest ridges,

 Birds fly in formation with grand exit,

-The air’s sound is now so very quiet and still,
+The air is damp, cold, quiet and still,

-Autumn has come, and Winter is on its way.
+Autumn is here, and Winter is on its way.

 (copyright 2013, rev. 1/24/2020 - Alice M. Batzel - all rights reserved.)